 Research & Publications

-Zachary Levine is currently an Assistant Professor of Pathology at the Yale School of Medicine and the Graduate School at Yale University.
-His training is in computational biophysics and his interests have recently expanded into solution biophysics techniques in amyloid protein systems.
-Many of his projects combine atomistic models with solution NMR spectroscopy in order to better understand the physical and thermodynamic determinants of age-related diseases.
+Zachary Levine is currently an Assistant Professor of Pathology and of Molecular Biophysics & Biochemistry at the Yale School of Medicine and the Graduate School at Yale University.
+While trained in computational biophysics with special emphasis in protein folding, his interests have recently expanded into solution biophysics measurements of soluble amyloid oligomers.
+Many of his projects combine atomistic molecular dynamics (MD) simulations with single-molecule fluorescence techniques (smFRET, FCS, and anisotropy) in order to deduce the physical and thermodynamic determinants of age-related diseases.

-In particular, we work to understand protein aggregation diseases from a biophysical perspective.
+In particular, his lab seeks to understand protein aggregation diseases from a biophysical perspective.
 Many of these conditions involve a toxic accumulation of amyloid proteins and plaques over the lifecourse, leading to degenerative dysfunction and death.
-By combining molecular models of protein folding and aggregation with solution biophysics techniques, we can deduce and modify thermodynamic landscapes that are distinctly pathological in order to mitigate human diseases.
+By combining molecular models of protein folding and aggregation with solution biophysics techniques, the Levine lab structurally and functionally characterizes amyloid oligomers that are distinctly pathological in order to mitigate degenerative diseases and age-related processes.

 Education & Training